edubew/mobile_portolio/README.md

 ## DOM manipulation
 > In this project, use javascript DOM to implement the following changes:
+ - When the user changes the content of any input field, the data is saved to the local storage.
- - When the user submits the form, you check if the email is in lower case.
+- When the user loads the page, if there is any data in the local storage the input fields are pre-filled  with this data.
- -If the validation is OK, the form is sent.
-- If the validation is not OK, you show an error message to the user near the submit button informing them of the error and the form is not sent.

 ## Built With